Last updated on July 27th, 2023 at 09:30 am

-North Devon is packed full of quality surf breaks that light up as soon as a solid swell arrives from the Atlantic.
+North Devon is packed with quality surf breaks that light up when a solid swell arrives from the Atlantic.
 With easy access for inland surfers in cities like Bristol, it’s no wonder that surfers flock here to catch some waves.

 Heading down for a surf trip?
 Don’t miss out on our definitive guide to surfing around Devon with all the best spots from each coast.

-The coastline here boasts a wide variety of waves from beach breaks, to reefs, to epic point breaks that only work on the rarest of swells.
+The coastline here boasts beach breaks, reefs, and epic point breaks that only work on the rarest of swells.

-We’ve created the ultimate guide to surfing North Devon packed full of all the best surf spots this area has to offer.
+We’ve created the ultimate guide to surfing all over North Devon, packed full of all the best surf spots this area has on offer.

-Whether you’re new to surfing North Devon or an experienced shredder we’ve got you covered with all the best surf breaks from well-known classics to a few tucked-away spots that you might not have heard of before.
+Whether you’re new to surfing North Devon or an experienced shredder, we’ve covered you with all the best surf breaks, from well-known classics to a few tucked-away spots you might not have heard of.

 The centre of high-performance surfing in Devon, Croyde Bay is a punchy, powerful beach break well known for its quality waves.

-Offering miles of golden sand and plenty of room to spread out Saunton is a great option if you’re just learning to surf in North Devon or want to catch some waves on your mini mal, longboard or stand-up paddleboard.
+Offering miles of golden sand and plenty of room to spread out, Saunton is a great option if you’re learning to surf in North Devon or want to catch some waves on your mini mal, longboard or stand-up paddleboard.

-The large cliffs/headland at the north of the beach can offer some protection from light northerly winds which is a rare find when you’re surfing North Devon.
+The large cliffs/headland at the north of the beach can offer protection from light northerly winds, which is a rare find when surfing North Devon.

-Cruise over to our guide on surfing at Saunton Sands for more helpful tips on when to go and what the waves are like at different stages of the tide.
+Cruise over to our guide on surfing at Saunton Sands for more helpful tips on when to go and what the waves are like at different tide stages.

-The wave quality here is very changeable based on the banks and the conditions.
-Typically Putsborough can handle some good size waves up to 6-8 ft and the cliffs on the left of the bay can provide a helpful channel when you paddle out.
+The wave quality here is changeable based on the banks and the conditions.
+Typically Putsborough can handle some good size waves up to 6-8 ft, and the cliffs on the left of the bay can provide a helpful channel when you paddle out.

 Find out more about surfing at Putsborough in our helpful spot guide.

-For experienced surfers looking for a bit more of a challenge, there are some quality reef breaks in the area for those willing to look.
+For experienced surfers looking for a bit more challenge, there are some quality reef breaks in the area for those willing to look.

-Surfable at all stages of the tide and offshore in southerly winds you’re best chance of good waves here will be through the late autumn and winter.
+Surfable at all stages of the tide and offshore in southerly winds, your best chance of good waves here will be through the late autumn and winter.